stretfordStart/soc_workstation_doc/workstation_setup/adujst_archinstall.md

 ---
 layout: default
-title: Adjust Archinstall Configuration
+title: Configure Archinstall
 parent: Workstation Setup
 navorder: 1
 ---

-# Adjust Archinstall Configuration
+# Configure Archinstall

 This chapter describes how you adjust the archinstall configuration.